gfidone/COSMOS/README.md

 Simulation data will be available in a JSON file at the specified `export_path` in `experiments/config.json`.
 For details about JSON output fields, see `api_reference.md`.

 **Update**: Perspective API will be no longer in service after 2026 and usage requests have been addressed until February 2026.
 For this reason, COSMOS now uses a `detoxify` detector instead.
+For more details, check [here](https://pypi.org/project/detoxify/).

 # License
 COSMOS is distributed under the GNU General Public License.
 Refer to LICENSE.txt for details.